terrynguyen19881215-del/sql-sales-analysis/README.md

 ---

-# Project Overview
+## Project Overview

-This project analyzes a SaaS-style dataset to explore:
+This project analyzes a SaaS-style dataset to evaluate revenue performance, customer retention, acquisition channel efficiency, and customer lifetime value.

-- Revenue sources
-- Customer contribution
-- Monthly revenue trends
-- Customer retention behavior
-- Subscription value distribution

-The analysis demonstrates practical SQL skills used by data analysts in real business scenarios.
+The analysis focuses on practical business questions commonly faced by data analysts, including revenue trends, customer concentration, retention behavior, pricing performance, and long-term growth sustainability.

 ---

-# Key Analysis & Insights
+## Key Analysis & Insights

----

-# 1. Revenue by Acquisition Channel
+### 1. Revenue by Acquisition Channel

 ![Revenue by Channel](images/revenue_by_channel_chart.png)

-### Insight
+#### Insight

-Paid and Outbound channels generate the majority of revenue.
+Paid and Outbound channels generate the largest share of revenue.

-- **Paid acquisition contributes the largest share of revenue**
+- Paid acquisition contributes the highest total revenue
-- **Outbound sales is the second most effective channel**
+- Outbound is the second strongest revenue channel
-- Referral and Organic channels generate significantly lower revenue
+- Referral and Organic channels contribute less revenue overall

-This suggests that **paid marketing and outbound sales are the primary growth drivers**.
+This suggests that paid marketing and outbound sales are currently the main growth drivers.

 ---

-# 2. Monthly Revenue Trend
+### 2. Monthly Revenue Trend

 ![Monthly Revenue](images/monthly_revenue_chart.png)

-### Insight
+#### Insight

-Revenue fluctuates across months.
+Revenue fluctuates across months rather than growing steadily.

-- **February shows the highest revenue**
+- February records the highest revenue
-- January and March generate lower revenue
+- January and March are lower by comparison

-This pattern may indicate **seasonality or a marketing campaign impact during February**.
+This pattern may indicate campaign-driven growth or short-term revenue concentration rather than stable recurring growth.

 ---

-# 3. Revenue Share by Customer
+### 3. Revenue Share by Customer

 ![Customer Revenue Share](images/customer_revenue_share_chart.png)

-### Insight
+#### Insight

-Revenue distribution is uneven across customers.
+Revenue is concentrated among a small number of customers.

-- **Customer 1 contributes the highest share of revenue (~37%)**
+- Customer 1 contributes the highest share of revenue
-- The top two customers contribute **over 65% of total revenue**
+- The top two customers account for over 65% of total revenue

-This indicates **customer concentration risk**, where revenue depends heavily on a small number of customers.
+This indicates concentration risk and suggests the business may be exposed if a major customer churns.

 ---

-# 4. MRR Distribution by Subscription Plan
+### 4. MRR Distribution by Subscription Plan

 ![MRR by Plan](images/mrr_by_plan_chart.png)

-### Insight
+#### Insight

 Subscription plans contribute differently to Monthly Recurring Revenue.

-- **Business plan generates the highest revenue per customer**
+- The Business plan generates the highest revenue contribution
-- **Basic plan has more customers but lower revenue per user**
+- Lower-tier plans have more customers but lower value per customer

-This suggests a potential strategy:

-- Upsell Basic plan users to higher plans
-- Encourage adoption of premium plans
+This suggests an upsell opportunity from lower-tier plans to higher-value subscriptions.

 ---

+## Business Insights

+**Revenue concentration risk**

+Revenue is highly concentrated among a small number of customers.
+This creates exposure to volatility if one or two major accounts churn.

+**Customer dependency**

+The current revenue structure suggests dependency on several high-value customers rather than a broad and balanced customer base.
+A more diversified customer mix would reduce risk.

+**Growth sustainability**

+Although revenue shows periods of growth, long-term sustainability depends on improving retention and expanding the number of paying customers.
+Sustainable growth should come from a broader customer base, not only a few large contributors.

+---

-# Dataset Structure
+## Dataset Structure

 ### customers